selfup/hmrcmd/README.md

-# ICOM CMD GO
+# HMRCMD

+Ham Radio Command Center :pray:

-RESTful WebServer in Go that talks to ICOM radios via serial port calls.
+RESTful WebServer in Go that talks to radios via serial port calls.

+Frontend comming soon!

+### Supported Target

+Currently ICOM is the main development focus.

+Kenwood is potentially next on the list!

 ### Executable